meteor/meteor/content/react.md

 To learn more about using React in general and coming up to speed with the library, you should check out the [React documentation](https://facebook.github.io/react/docs/getting-started.html), especially the [thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) post, which explains the React philosophy well.

 To get started with React in Meteor, you can follow along the [React tutorial](https://www.meteor.com/tutorials/react/creating-an-app).
-To see an example of a more complete Meteor application built with React, check out the [`react` branch](https://github.com/meteor/todos/tree/react) of the Todos exmaple application.
+To see an example of a more complete Meteor application built with React, check out the [`react` branch](https://github.com/meteor/todos/tree/react) of the Todos example application.
 Where applicable, code examples in this article will reference that app.

 <h3 id="using-with-meteor">Installing and using React</h3>